ericcervin/data-digestion-dot-clj/README.md

 philosophy_usa.clj - Imports data taken from National Center for Education Statistics.
                      #s of philosophy/religious studies degrees
                      completed at US universities in the 2014 - 2015 academic year.

+wh_champions.clj - Downloads Warhammer Age of Sigmar: Champions game data from api.
+                   Makes local copy of all JSON data.
+                   Exports files containing useful (to me) subsets of that data.